 To ensure you receive holistic assistance, with your consent, we can also work closely with other workers at Banyule Community Health to help you.
 Commonly, we work closely with social workers, financial counsellors, general counsellors, alcohol and other drug counsellors and Aboriginal health workers.

-In partnership with the La Trobe Student Union we operate a free legal service for La Trobe University students.
+In partnership with the La Trobe Student Association we operate a free legal service for La Trobe University students.

 Community legal education